-Beneficial Owner: Shares Registered in the Name of a Broker or Bank broker or other agent regarding how to vote the shares in your account.
+Notice is being forwarded to you by that organization.
+As a beneficial owner, you have the right to direct your broker or other agent regarding how to vote the shares in your account.
 You are also invited to attend the Annual Meeting.
 However, since you are not the stockholder of record, you may not vote your shares in person at the meeting unless you request and obtain a valid proxy from your broker or other agent.